 - Vanilla extract

-How to Make Soft and Chewy Molasses Cookies
+How to Make Soft Ginger Molasses Cookies

-Step 1: Cream Butter and Sugar
+Step 1: Cream the butter and sugar.

 Whisk the dry ingredients together and set aside.
 In a stand mixer fitted with the paddle attachment, cream the butter and sugar together for a few minutes until pale and fluffy.

-Step 2: Add egg, Molasses, and Dry Ingredients
+Step 2: Add egg, molasses, and dry Ingredients.

 Add the egg yolk and vanilla and mix until combined, then add the molasses.
 Scrape down the bowl a couple times along the way to make sure the ingredients near the bottom are evenly combined.